DSOlab/widera_2023_access/PartB.md

 imposed for COVID-19 safety).
 If such a situation shall arise, then the partners will perform the required tasks via online platforms, utilizing experience gained throughout the last few years of security measures.

+**Milestones**
+* Recognition/identification of current technical capacity of host institute from partners and establishment of a transfer knowledge plan
+* Establishment of a seamless communication and knowledge transfer channel
+* Submission of first research proposal
+* Submission of second research proposal

 ### WP3 Space Geodesy Software Tool-Box <a name="wp3"></a>